Qiskit/qiskit/README.md

 print(f" > Quasi probability distribution: {result.quasi_dists}")
 ```
 Running this will give an outcome similar to `{0: 0.497, 7: 0.503}` which is `000` 50% of the time and `111` 50% of the time up to statistical fluctuations.
-To illustrate the power of estimator we now use the quantum information toolbox to create the operator `XXY+XYX+YXX-YYY`.
+To illustrate the power of Estimator, we now use the quantum information toolbox to create the operator `XXY+XYX+YXX-YYY`.

 ```python
 from qiskit.quantum_info import SparsePauliOp